At a glance

 The interim case definition below should be used for classification of non-congenital Oropouche virus disease cases.
 CDC is working on establishing an interim case definition for congenital Oropouche virus disease.
 Once established, CDC will notify jurisdictional partners and update this page.
 For questions or further guidance on reporting, please contact dvbid2@cdc.gov.

-Interim case definition for non-congential disease
+Interim case definition for non-congenital disease

-Current testing is limited to the assays described above; however the interim case definition for non-congenital Oropouche virus disease incorporates additional assays and testing on specimen types that may become available in the future.
+Current testing is limited to the assays described above; however, the interim case definition for non-congenital Oropouche virus disease incorporates additional assays and testing on specimen types that may become available in the future.

 Confirmed case